LudgerHentschel/cbaseline/README.md

 ## Quickstart

-The most common use case is supplying an equal-weight background to SHAP.
+The most common use case is the construction of baseline or background distributions for feature attribution.

+For example, `cbaseline` can supply an equal-weight background to SHAP feature attributions.

 ```python
 import shap